add-a-cat-following-mouse

 Implement

-First, let's add a cat on screen.
-You can use a sprite image.
-You can download it here:
+First, let's put a little cat on the screen.
+We'll use a sprite sheet, which you can download here:

 "use client"